khoehlein/fV-SRN-Ensemble-Compression/README.md

     bash setup.sh

 The file `setup.sh` is provided for convenience and summarizes the build procedures for the submodules.
 For details (and common pitfalls) concerning these, we refer to the respective original repositories.
+After running the setup, the pyrenderer binaries directory needs to be added to `PYTHONPATH` to allow the interpreter to find it.

 ## Project outline